rjseymour66/documentation/content/en/docs/Golang/basic-types.md

 ---
-title: "Basic types"
+title: "Types and collections"
-weight: 70
+weight: 4
 description: >
-  Working with basic types in Go.
+  Working with basic types and collections in Go.
 ---

 ## Type system